goxberry/siam-cse-2013-presentation/talk-sketch.md

         - services like FigShare and ORCID enable and track citation of research outputs
     + **Efficiency**:
         - Version control makes it easier to collaborate, experiment, undo changes
-        - Testing frameworks reduces development time and time spend debugging
+        - Testing frameworks reduces development time and time spent debugging
         - Readers of papers need not re-implement reproducible research from scratch

 # Despite reducing costs, challenges remain